Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 4) Heinrich may have hoped for the English throne for himself or a son with Matilda after the sinking of the White Ship in 1120.

 5) Not only is the information about Bernhard of Loccum obscure, there is also a mess about the Hermanns of Winzenburg.
 Obviously, the death of Hermann of Reinhausen in 1122 has been confused with that of Hermann I of Winzenburg (1137 or 1138), so that some texts wrongly ascribe the events to Hermann II of Winzenburg-Reinhausen; a mistake even shared by Warsitzka.
-Though the way those guys called themselves alternately 'of Winzenburg, of Reinhausen, of Plesse' or any combination thereof, the confusion may be excused.
+Though due to the way those guys called themselves alternately 'of Winzenburg, of Reinhausen, of Plesse' or any combination thereof, the confusion may be excused.

 6) Which implies that he did not appear at the diet in person, but was condemned in absentia.